ConorWilliams/libfork/docs/benchmarks/benchmarks/matmul.md

       C[i, j] += A[i, k] * B[k, j];
 ```

+## Implementation

+The serial and libfork implementations use the same recursive split and base
+case.
+The libfork benchmark exposes each group of four independent quadrant
+products as tasks, joins them, then launches the four accumulating products.

+To avoid spending cubic time constructing a reference answer, the benchmark
+uses dense inputs with a cheap closed-form product:

+\[
+A = D_A + U V^T,\qquad B = D_B + X Y^T
+\]

+where \(D_A\) and \(D_B\) are nonzero diagonal matrices and the low-rank terms
+make the off-diagonal entries nonzero.
+The checker precomputes the small
+\(V^T X\) matrix, then verifies each output entry from:

+\[
+AB = D_AD_B + D_A X Y^T + U V^T D_B + U (V^T X) Y^T
+\]

+This keeps verification quadratic in the matrix size while still exercising a
+dense, non-identity matrix product.

 ## Complexity

 The recursive algorithm does eight multiplication subproblems of half the size.